aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 You don't need to worry about installing Tatin if you use version 19.0 of Dyalog: In 19.0 Tatin just needs to be activated with the `]activate` user command.

-In 18.0 and 18.2 you need to install Tatin yourself.
+In 18.2 you need to install Tatin yourself.

 ## Requirements

 * Tatin needs a Unicode version of Dyalog

-* Dyalog version 18.0 or better
+* Dyalog version 18.2 or better

 * Link version 3.0.8 or better